MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ## Complete Publisher Verification

-[Publisher Verification](/azure/active-directory/develop/publisher-verification-overview) helps admins and end users understand the authenticity of application developers integrating with the Microsoft identity platform.
+[Publisher Verification](/azure/active-directory/develop/publisher-verification-overview) is required for Teams apps listed in the store.
+For more information, see how to [mark your app as publisher verified](/azure/active-directory/develop/mark-app-as-publisher-verified) and [troubleshoot publisher verification](/azure/active-directory/develop/troubleshoot-publisher-verification).

 ## Complete Publisher Attestation

-[Publisher Attestation](/microsoft-365-app-certification/docs/attestation) is required for Teams apps listed in the store.
-The process includes completing a self-assessment of your app's security, data handling, and compliance practices.
+[Publisher Attestation](/microsoft-365-app-certification/docs/attestation) is also required for Teams apps listed in the store.
+The process includes completing a self-assessment of your app's security, data handling, and compliance practices that can help potential customers make informed decisions about using your app.

 ## Next step